 In other words, hundreds or even thousands of different APIs must work correctly to make basic actions possible such as viewing a webpage.
 Modern Internet technologies simply couldn't exist without these tons of APIs working fine.

 An API is an obligation.
 A formal obligation to connect different programmable contexts.

-When the author of this book is asked for an example of a well-designed API, he will usually show a picture of a Roman aqueduct:
+When I'm asked for an example of a well-designed API, I usually show a picture of a Roman aqueduct:

 The Pont-du-Gard aqueduct.
 Built in the 1st century AD.
-Image Credit: Slepitssskaya / Envato
+Image Credit: igorelick @ pixabay